nirmitkotadiya/number_plate_detection/README.md

 For a detailed overview of this project, check out the PowerPoint presentation:

+*Warning: Sorry, we can't display files of this size directly here.
+Please download the presentation to view it on your local system.*

 [Number Plate Detection System Presentation](https://github.com/nirmitkotadiya/number_plate_detection/blob/main/Number%20Plate%20Detection.pptx)

 ## Seminar Presentation

 For a detailed overview of the **AI in Defence** seminar, check out the PowerPoint presentation:

+*Warning: Sorry, we can't display files of this size directly here.
+Please download the presentation to view it on your local system.*

 [AI in Defence Seminar Presentation](https://github.com/nirmitkotadiya/number_plate_detection/blob/main/AI.pptx)